cloud-ed/cloud-ed/README.md

-# Hi, I'm clouded ☁️
+# Hi, I'm Josh (clouded) ☁️

 I'm a passionate developer building a career in web development and software engineering.
-I love learning new things and applying them.
+I love learning new things.

 ---